Prerequisites For Health Professions Schools

 - 2 courses in general (inorganic) chemistry with associated labs

-- 2 courses in organic chemistry with associated lab (a separate course at JHU, a 3 credit Organic Chemistry lab)
+- 2 courses in organic chemistry with associated lab (at JHU, the lab requirement is fulfilled by one 3-credit organic chemistry lab)

 - 2 courses in biology with associated labs

-- 1 course in biochemistry (no associated lab necessary if not required for major)
+- 1 course in biochemistry (no associated lab necessary unless lab is required for your major)